Ras-codes/Basic-Python-Data-Manipulation/README.md

 # ------------------------------------------------------------------------------

 ## Lambda Functions -

+Lambda functions are defined inline functions without a formal name.
+They are are typically used for small, simple tasks and fit on a single line of code.

 ### Q11.
 How to multiply each value of the given list by 20?
 ![image](https://github.com/Ras-codes/Basic-Python-Data-Manipulation/assets/164164852/8ecc46a7-ecce-4d98-956c-2b33a3ae21b7)